-It was a long journey, but we all soon reach the end of 2020.
-Good thing we can all bookend the year with the holiday season.
+It was a long journey, but we’ll all soon reach the end of 2021.
+Good thing, we can all bookend the year with the holiday season.
 With only a few days away from the celebrated day, here are some tips on how to save money for Christmas.
-Because evidently, the COVID-19 pandemic will change the way we celebrate Christmas this year and you’ll definitely need to save up more for the upcoming year.
+Because evidently, the COVID-19 pandemic will change the way we celebrate Christmas this year, and you’ll definitely need to save up more for the upcoming year.

 Table of Contents